-To fulfill its many duties, the Army has created and adapted unique professional expertise over the last 235 years in four major areas.2 Military-technical expertise tells the Army how to conduct offensive, defensive, stability and support, and other operations at the strategic, operational, and tactical levels.
+To fulfill its many duties, the Army has created and adapted unique professional expertise over the last 235 years in four major areas.
+Military-technical expertise tells the Army how to conduct offensive, defensive, stability and support, and other operations at the strategic, operational, and tactical levels.
 Political-cultural expertise tells the Army how to operate in its own and other cultures as well as how it conducts civil-military relations and media-military relations.
 Human development expertise tells the Army how to socialize, train, educate and develop civilians to become Soldiers and then to develop into leaders and stewards of the profession.
-The final area of expertise tells the Army how to employ the rest of our expert knowledge to fulfill the fundamental duty of the profession to fight wars and conduct operations morally, as the American people expect, and as domestic and international laws require.
-Our moral-ethical expertise is the domain of
+The final area of expertise and the focus of this paper is moral-ethical expertise.
+Our moral-ethical expertise tells the Army how to employ the rest of our expert knowledge to fulfill the fundamental duty of the profession to fight wars and conduct operations morally, as the American people expect, and as domestic and international laws require.
+Our moral-ethical expertise is the domain of the Army Ethic.
+We draw from a previous working definition which states: